Skip to content

-The Earth as artist.
+The Earth as Artist

 A ruby's red comes from chromium — the same element that colours emeralds green, depending on the mineral host.
 An alexandrite shifts from teal to raspberry because its absorption spectrum sits precisely on the boundary between daylight and incandescent light.
 These are not accidents of beauty.
 They are chemistry operating under conditions that Earth alone creates.